Kutup NQ

 Conversation UI, evidence-first backend

-The NQ interface is chat-like, but the runtime is not a generic chatbot.
+The interface is chat-like, but the runtime is not a generic chatbot.
 It is a staged technical workflow designed to keep answers inspectable, bounded by evidence, and stable enough for engineering and operational use.

 Primary mode